5 ways to successfully manage a multi-generational workforce

 HR and People teams need to be aware of this and learn how to bridge the generational gap, encouraging staff to work well together.

 So how do HR teams help workers within the business to bridge the generational gap?

-It is crucial that HR teams understand the demographics within the organization.
+It is crucial that HR and People teams understand the demographics within the organization.
 Make use of data and analytics to gauge insight from your workforce, and understand how your workforce is split, and identify trends within this.
-In fact, over half (52%) of HR leaders are now hiring People Scientists to improve their visibility and understanding of their workforce, according to on the impact of managing a multi-generational workforce.

-If your company runs regular pulse surveys and has continues employee feedback, add in questions to find out what their preferred methods of communication is, or what they envisage their career trajectory being in the company.
+If your company runs regular pulse surveys and continuous employee feedback, add in questions to find out what their preferred methods of communication are, or what they envisage their career trajectory being in the company.

 This will help you understand your employees better and, in turn, enable you to provide training for your managers so they can learn to recognize generational differences and adapt.
 It’s important that managers change rather than trying to change their staff.

 Whatever their differences, it is crucially important that companies do not play up to the stereotypes.
 Younger employees might think that the older generations are inflexible technophobes, whilst the older generations might perceive Generations Y and Z as spoilt, job-hopping kids, surgically attached to their smartphones.

 These stereotypes are little more than sweeping generalizations and are not conducive to helping people to work together.